elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 ### NLog

-Correlation ID can set on log messages logged through NLog in multiple ways.
+Correlation ID can be set on log messages logged through NLog in multiple ways.
 The first approach is to include the ID directly in the log message:

 ```csharp
 logger.Info("A log message with {correlationId}", "42");